phkaeser/wlmaker/doc/ROADMAP.md

   * [done] Be `iwyu`-clean on Trixie.
   * [done] Embed version and have a `--version` argument to print out.
   * [done] Define lookup path for Dock icons (can these be in XDG_DATA_DIR?).
-  * Remove `Logo` key from default configured hotkeys.
-Add an argument or option to add it as extra, when running under Wayland or X11 backend.
+  * [done] Remove `Logo` key from default configured hotkeys.
+  * Add an argument to require `Logo` for key bindings when running under Wayland or X11 backend.
   * Add menu option to add, respectively remove workspace.

 * Branding